sassdawe/AboutPowerShell-Notebooks/README.md

 # AboutPowerShell-Notebooks
-Jupyter Notebooks with all About help topics for PowerShell 7
+Jupyter Notebooks with some of the About help topics for PowerShell 7.

+I'm working on the rest.